lholmquist/aerogear-ios-sync-client/README.md

     open AeroGearSyncClient.xcodeproj

-or you can use the command line.
+or you can use the command line:
-Make sure you are using Xcode6.0:

-    xcodebuild -scheme AeroGearSyncClient build
+    xcodebuild -workspace AeroGearSyncClient.xcworkspace/ -scheme AeroGearSyncClient -sdk iphonesimulator ONLY_ACTIVE_ARCH=NO

 ## Testing
 Tests can be run from with in Xcode using Product->Test menu option (CMD+U).
 You can also run test from the command:

-    xcodebuild -scheme AeroGearSyncClient -destination 'platform=iOS Simulator,name=iPhone 5s' test
+    xcodebuild -workspace AeroGearSyncClient.xcworkspace/ -scheme AeroGearSyncClient -sdk iphonesimulator ONLY_ACTIVE_ARCH=NO test